-Research in the area of positive psychology has shown that grateful people experience both physical and psychological benefits.
+Research in the area of positive psychology has shown that people with an “attitude of gratitude” (people who express gratitude on a regular basis) experience both physical and psychological benefits.
 These benefits have a positive impact, not only on the individual level but also on a broader social level.
 Let’s talk about those benefits!

 You can check out our podcast episode here or read on for a quick summary.

 Note: This article has been updated to provide you with more updated information so it may vary slightly from the information in the recording.

 What is An Attitude of Gratitude?